Cerebral Palsy Life Expectancy

-Determining life expectancy in cerebral palsy patients is difficult when it is first diagnosed, mainly because it may be hard to determine if a young infant in fact has cerebral palsy.
+Determining life expectancy in cerebral palsy patients is difficult when it is first diagnosed, mainly because it may be hard to determine if a young infant, in fact, has cerebral palsy.
 In some children, the disorder is so mild that symptoms are barely noticeable or not attributed to cerebral palsy.
 They may be thought to be the result of some other disease.

 As the child gets older, more of the symptoms become noticeable and the severity of the disease is easier to determine.